jech/galene/galene.md

 which allows all users to generate tokens.

-Tokens can be created, modified, and expired using the `/invite`, `/reinvite` and `/revoke` commands.
+Tokens can be created, modified, and expired using the `/invite`, `/reinvite`, and `/revoke` commands.

 ### File transfer

 Galene includes a peer-to-peer, end-to-end encrypted file transfer protocol.
-In order to transfer a file, click on the receiver's entry in the user list and choose "Send file".
+In order to transfer a file, click on the receiver's entry in the user list and choose *Send file*.

 ### Group moderation

-If a user has the *op* permission (short for *Operator*), then they have access to a number of moderation tools.

-For a moderator, the contextual menu that opens when clicking on an entry in the user list is expanded with commands for muting a user, sending them a warning, retrieving their IP address, or kicking them out from a group.
+If a user has the *op* permission (short for *operator*), then they have access to a number of moderation tools.
+The contextual menu that opens when clicking on an entry in the user list is expanded with commands for muting a user, sending them a warning, retrieving their IP address, or kicking them out from a group.

 The group menu (opened by clicking on one's own entry in the user's list) is extended with options to lock or to unlock a group (a locked group is